Presenting higher stacks as simplicial schemes: Derived Quasi-coherent sheaves and the cotangent complex

 \section{Derived Quasi-coherent sheaves and the cotangent complex}

+We now return to the derived Artin hypergroupoids of \S \ref{hagd} and Examples \ref{cfddt}, so $c\Aff$ will denote the model category of cosimplicial affine schemes.
+For a derived Artin $n$-hypergroupoid $X$, we write $X^{\sharp}$ for the associated $n$-geometric derived Artin stack $|\oR \uline{h} X|$ given by combining Propositions \ref{easy} and \ref{equivAff}.

-Given a simplicial ring $A_{\bt}$, the simplicial normalisation functor $N^s$ induces an equivalence between the categories $s\Mod(A)$ of simplicial $A_{\bt}$-modules, and $dg_+\Mod(N^sA)$ of $N^sA$-modules in non-negatively graded chain complexes, where $N^sA$ is given the graded-commutative product given by the Eilenberg-Zilber shuffle product.
+For a simplicial ring $A_{\bt}$, the simplicial normalisation functor $N^s$ induces an equivalence between the categories $s\Mod(A)$ of simplicial $A_{\bt}$-modules, and $dg_+\Mod(N^sA)$ of $N^sA$-modules in non-negatively graded chain complexes, where $N^sA$ is given a graded-commutative multiplication by the Eilenberg--Zilber shuffle product.
 As observed in \cite{hag2} \S 2.2.1, this extends to give a weak equivalence between the $\infty$-category of stable $A$-modules, and the $\infty$-category $dg\Mod(N^sA)$ of $N^sA$-modules in $\Z$-graded chain complexes, and hence an equivalence between the corresponding homotopy categories.